phyuphyuh/nut-butter-shop/README.md

 ## Overview

 **Blue Jar Folks** is a ficticious small-batch nut and seed butter brand I made up.
-The site showcases products, provides detailed *“About”* sections, and allows users to add items to a cart and checkout securely via **Stripe**.
+The site is essentially the brand's website and showcases products, provides detailed *“About”* sections, and allows users to add items to a cart and checkout securely via **Stripe**.

 This project demonstrates how to take a classic JS project and modernize it for the current web ecosystem.